LogicIQ/secret-santa/README.md

 > **⚠️ Development Version Warning**
 > This is a development version and should **NOT** be used in production environments.
 The API and functionality may change without notice.

+## Why Secret Santa?

+Generating sensitive data in Kubernetes clusters presents unique security challenges:

+### The Terraform State Problem
+Many teams use Terraform to generate secrets (passwords, keys, certificates) for their Kubernetes applications.
+However, this approach has a critical flaw: **all generated secrets are stored in plaintext in the Terraform state file**.
+This means:

+- Sensitive data is exposed in state files (local or remote)
+- State files must be secured with the same rigor as the secrets themselves
+- Rotating secrets requires Terraform runs and state management
+- Secrets leak into version control if state files aren't properly excluded

+### The Kubernetes-Native Solution
+Secret Santa solves this by generating secrets directly inside your Kubernetes cluster:

+- **No State Files**: Secrets are generated in-cluster and never leave Kubernetes
+- **Create-Once**: Secrets are generated once and never modified, ensuring stability
+- **GitOps Friendly**: Define secret templates in Git without exposing actual values
+- **Independent Lifecycle**: Secrets persist independently of their definitions
+- **Declarative**: Use Kubernetes CRDs to declare what secrets you need, not how to create them

+### Use Cases
+- Generate database passwords without storing them in Terraform state
+- Create TLS certificates directly in the cluster
+- Generate API keys and tokens for applications
+- Produce cryptographic keys for encryption at rest
+- Create random identifiers and secrets for microservices

 ## Features

 ### Core Functionality